ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/sales-how-invoice-sales.md

    1. In the **Customer** field, enter the name of the new customer.
    2. In the dialog box about registering the new customer, choose the **Yes** button.
    3. On the **Select a template for a new customer** page, choose a template to base the new customer card on, and then choose the **OK** button.
    4. A new customer card displays the information on the selected customer template.
 Fill in the remaining fields.
-For more information, see [Register New Customers](sales-how-register-new-customers.md).
+Pro více informací navštivte <x3/>Evidence nového zákazníka<x4/>.
    5. When you have completed the customer card, choose the **OK** button to return to the **Sales Invoice** page.

    Several fields on the sales invoice are now filled with information that you specified on the new customer card.